mokele/eim/README.md

 functions needed for web based services that require image uploading and basic manipulation functionality.

+Due to the nature of NIFs if they crash the whole node goes down, which means you'd need to monitor/handle said crashes.

+# the follow derivation options are available #

+    {scale, width, Width}
+    {scale, height, Height}
+    {fit, Width, Height}

+The rest are not yet implemented. ***This is a work in progress.***

 # Examples #
 A photo hosting service which primarily deals with photographs of people may create these derivations of updates images: